 Kangaroo Island is the world's oldest bee sanctuary and is home to the only pure strain of Ligurian Bee in the world (so they say).

-Kangaroo Island was declared a bee sanctuary in 1885.
+In 1885 Kangaroo Island was declared a bee sanctuary.
 No other bees have since been imported to the Island.

 Kangaroo Island's geographic isolation has also enabled the Island to remain free of several bee diseases present on mainland Australia.
 To maintain this protection all honey, pollen, used beekeeping tools and equipment are prohibited from being brought to the Island.